-Normally found in four groups of three, molars are sometimes accompanied by up to four wisdom teeth, or extra molars.
-It is possible to have more than or less than four, but most often there is one wisdom tooth behind each row of molars.
+Normally found in four groups of three, molars are sometimes accompanied by up to four wisdom teeth or extra molars.
+It is possible to have more than or less than four, but most often, there is one wisdom tooth behind each row of molars.

 Typically, impacted wisdom teeth are categorized into a few commonly found forms:

-- Mesioangular impaction, where the tooth is angled forward, accounts for half of all impacted wisdom teeth.
+Mesioangular impaction, where the tooth is angled forward, accounts for half of all impacted wisdom teeth.

-- Vertical impaction is also common, happening when a wisdom tooth does not fully erupt through the gum.
+Vertical impaction is also common, happening when a wisdom tooth does not fully erupt through the gum.

-Because of the abundant levels of bacteria in the mouth, it often leads to pericoronitis, an infection of the gum mostly occuring in young people.
+Because of the abundant levels of bacteria in the mouth, it often leads to pericoronitis, an infection of the gum mostly occurring in young people.
 When a tooth partially erupts from the gum, it exposes a flap of tissue that can trap bacteria and lead to infection.
 Keeping up with oral hygiene is extra important while wisdom teeth are breaking through the gums.

 Generally, wisdom teeth are extracted quickly and painlessly.
-For many people, wisdom teeth will threaten to be impacted and change the bite or position of other teeth, and are generally considered to be unneeded.
-Others may not have wisdom tooth problems, or may not grow the teeth at all.
+For many people, wisdom teeth will threaten to be impacted and change the bite or position of other teeth and are generally considered to be unneeded.
+Others may not have wisdom tooth problems or may not grow the teeth at all.